MillionConcepts/pdr/docs/supported_datasets.md

     - *Currently, these are available at the PPI node in .csv format and can be opened with Excel.*
 #### Kaguya / Selene
    - JAXA DARTS datasets in GEODYN (several RISE datasets) & CDF (LRS spectra) formats
+   - GRS ENG tables with PDS3 labels (there is an updated PDS4 dataset to use instead)
+   - IPACE PBF1 tables (requires specialized software, support not planned)
+   - LRS Spectra (do not have PDS labels, in NASA CDF format)
 #### Lunar Prospector
   - Level 0: ephemeris and position (support not planned)
   - Level 0: sun pulse and merged telemetry (support planned; low priority)